lintang-b-s/skripsi_code/README.md

 <a id="ref2"></a>2.
 Abraham, I. et al. (2010) “Alternative Routes in Road Networks,” in P. Festa (ed.)
 Experimental Algorithms.
 Berlin, Heidelberg: Springer, pp. 23–34.
 Available at: https://doi.org/10.1007/978-3-642-13193-6_3 .

+<a id="ref3"></a>3.
+Goldberg, A. and Harrelson, C. (2005) “Computing the shortest path: A search meets
+graph theory,” in.
+ACM-SIAM Symposium on Discrete Algorithms.
+Vancouver:
+ACM, pp. 156 - 165.

+<a id="ref4"></a>4.
+Luxen, D. and Vetter, C. (2011) ‘Real-time routing with OpenStreetMap data’, in Proceedings of the 19th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems.
+New York, NY, USA: ACM (GIS ’11), pp. 513–516.
+Available at: https://doi.org/10.1145/2093973.2094062. code: https://github.com/Project-OSRM/osrm-backend.

 ### Acknowledgements